VedantMS/Paperbase/README.md

-# Paperbase
+\# Paperbase

-\*Paperbase\* is a desktop application for managing research papers (PDFs) and generating bibliographies in multiple academic formats.
+\*\*Paperbase\*\* is a desktop application for managing research papers (PDFs) and generating bibliographies in multiple academic formats.

 It is designed for students, researchers, and academics who want a simple, offline-first tool to organize papers and export citations.

 ---

-Features
+\## Features

-- Select a root folder containing research PDFs
+\- Select a root folder containing research PDFs

-- Add and edit metadata (title, authors, year, journal, DOI, URL, tags)
+\- Add and edit metadata (title, authors, year, journal, DOI, URL, tags)

-- Persistent local storage using JSON
+\- Persistent local storage using JSON

-- Open PDFs directly from the app
+\- Open PDFs directly from the app

-- Select multiple papers using checkboxes
+\- Select multiple papers using checkboxes

-- Generate bibliographies in multiple formats:
+\- Generate bibliographies in multiple formats:

 &nbsp; - Plain